-A product with an accompanying app that Helps you monitor your pet's water intake.
+A product with an accompanying app that helps you monitor your pet's fluid intake.

 Aquatik